Megan Gill – Package-Free Shops

 Light and airy, The Good Fill occupies a prime spot in trendy East Nashville.
 “Business is booming,” says Megan.
 This fall, she’ll open a second store in The Nations, another thriving community across town.

-For many, it may be daunting to look at the stainless steel tubs loaded with conditioner and laundry detergent and sunscreen.
+For many, looking at the stainless steel tubs loaded with conditioner, laundry detergent, and sunscreen may be daunting.
 Where does a consumer, new to bulk buying and zero-waste products, begin?
 “I point people to the items they use every single day,” says Megan.
-Like hand soap or hand lotion or body wash.
+Like hand soap, hand lotion, or body wash.

 Like most of the package-free shops popping up around the country, the store also offers pouches for customers to fill if they don’t have a container.
 “Return it to the store on your next trip (or online), and we’ll clean it, reuse it, and refund your deposit,” says Megan.

-What does Megan say to the customer who fears the shop’s soaps or lotions are not as good as nationally-advertised brands?
+What does Megan say to customers who fear the shop’s soaps or lotions are not as good as nationally-advertised brands?
 Or the hair products are inferior to those at a salon?
 “Samples are a good way to ease people into trying new products,” says Megan.
 The formulas are simple and pure and work well for most people.
 “Almost every product I use at home comes from our store, including face serums and toothpaste,” she says.

 On days away from the shop, Megan likes to work and sip coffee at Crema.
 The zero-waste coffee roaster serves beverages in all-compostable cups, rather than the typical paper cups with a plastic coating on them.